wangjk321/rinkou2021/source/UploadPiP.md

 ```

 - `README.md` is used to store long description
 - `LISENCE` tells users who install your package the terms under which they can use your package.
-Choose a license according  https://choosealicense.com/
+Choose a license according to <https://choosealicense.com/>

 > `setup.py` is the build script for [setuptools](https://packaging.python.org/key_projects/#setuptools).
 It tells setuptools about your package (such as the name and version) as well as which code files to include.